jiriklepl/NSWI080/task3/Input-Artemis/README.md

 I added check() with an user option "c", which uses similar mechanism to the one with "new account", but with the replyQueue and everything was changed accordingly.

 I added fetchOffers() with an user option "f" so the user can request offers from other instances, this command is run automatically upon startup.

+I noticed that the assignment requires data access synchronization, which java does through the use of ConcurrentHashMaps, so I used them as I think this is the generally suggested way of data synchronizing.
+The updates to bank account balances were already safe.